rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 # Uses {#uses}

-The pps-client source code is the reference design for a general technique that provides high accuracy timekeeping.
+The pps-client source code is the reference design and proof of concept for a general technique that provides high accuracy timekeeping.
 It was implemented on a relatively slow ARM processor which should illustrate that a similar software solution can be successful on almost any application processor.

 Although the goal of high accuracy computer timekeeping, evident from even a cursory search on the internet, has been around since at least the introduction of the Network Time Protocol, general support for high precision timekeeping over the internet is still not available.
 However, GPS reception is available everywhere and in conjunction with a daemon like pps-client can be used for that purpose now.
 Indeed, an internet search found commercial GPS repeaters that can bring GPS reception indoors with local coverage up to at least 30 meters.